FlacoJones/StaticIPAssignment/README.md

 ### IAM
 - [ ] Create Role for Autoscaling Lifecycle Hook called `AutoScalingNotificationRole`
-- [ ] Add EC2 Autoscaling Notification Access
+- [ ] Add EC2 Autoscaling Notification Access in UI

 ### AUTOSCALING LIFECYCLE HOOK
 (where the hell is the notification endpoint arn in the UI?!)